Lassa Fever in Philadelphia

 Serology, viral culture, and PCR are used to diagnose Lassa fever with certainty.
 Along with supportive care, intravenous ribavirin is the mainstay of treatment, with a beneficial effect on survival rates when given within 7 days of illness onset.
 There is no vaccine available.2

 Lassa Fever in the U.S.

 This case in Philadelphia is the sixth in the U.S. A 1989 case was diagnosed in a traveler, and the 4 others occurred in patients who were airlifted to the U.S. for care.
-This recent case illustrates the astute clinican's role in treatment and prevention.
-The physicians in Philadelphia who identified the illness initiated prompt isolation measures to prevent secondary spread, which has occurred in endemic areas following contact with infectious boldily fluids.1 Nosocomial spread of Lassa fever also has occurred with imported cases; therefore, isolation procedures are recommended.2
+This recent case illustrates the astute clinician's role in treatment and prevention.
+The physicians in Philadelphia who identified the illness initiated prompt isolation measures to prevent secondary spread, which has occurred in endemic areas following contact with infectious bodily fluids.1 Nosocomial spread of Lassa fever also has occurred with imported cases; therefore, isolation procedures are recommended.2

 Infectious diseases respect no border.
 As this case highlights, a West African disease can easily appear in any hospital in the U.S. This case of Lassa fever reinforces the need for both clinical vigilance and the ability to manage such cases.